maul-esel/swt-projekt/Lingvo/Documents/backend-technical-docs.md

 The Mobile App is written in Xamarin Forms to allow the same design on all platforms.
 Therefore, it consists mainly of `Xamarin.Forms.Page` classes, while the main `NavigationPage` contains a `TabbedPage` as content.
 This gives the user a familiar experience because the page tabs are rendered in the default platform style.
 If a page contains a list, each item is displayed via a `ViewCell`, which is recycled if it's swiped out.
 Therefore, memory consumption is still quite small even with large item sets.
-In general, the data to be displayed is obtained by one-way bindings directly on the model classes.
+In general, the data being displayed is obtained by one-way bindings directly on the model classes.

 As the user interface is written with Xamarin Forms, only very little platform-specific code is necessary.
 Beside platform-specific design styles, the progress views, which are present in most pages, and the image buttons (without background) are implemented on each platform and managed by custom renderers.
 Additionally, the audio player and recorder are not available in Xamarin Forms and therefore implemented on each platform.
-As they implement the interfaces `IPlayer` and `IRecorder` respectively, the Xamarin Forms app is able to obtain instances by its `DependencyService`.
+As they implement the interfaces `IPlayer` and `IRecorder`, the Xamarin Forms app is able to obtain instances by its `DependencyService`.
 The same applies to the `INetworkService` interface, which is responsible for determining the network state.

 #### Internal Structure